17 Top-Rated Tourist Attractions in Georgia

 Trails are suitable for all skill and experience levels and lead to park highlights including Anna Ruby Falls and Brasstown Bald, the highest point in Georgia.
 You can also drive to within 0.6 miles of the summit and follow a walking path to the viewing platform.

-The forest's more than 2,200 miles of rivers and streams include about 1,367 miles of trout streams, so in addition to hiking, fishing is one of the most popular things to do here.
+The forest's more than 2,200 miles of rivers and streams include about 1,367 miles of trout streams, so, in addition to hiking, fishing is one of the most popular things to do here.
 This is also a popular area for camping, hiking, canoeing, kayaking, swimming, and picnicking.

-The world's most popular soft drink was invented here in Atlanta, in 1886, when a syrup created by Dr. John Pemberton to treat headaches was mixed with carbonic acid and water and served in Pemberton's pharmacy.
+The world's most popular soft drink was invented here in Atlanta in 1886 when a syrup created by Dr. John Pemberton to treat headaches was mixed with carbonic acid and water and served in Pemberton's pharmacy.

 Address: 121 Baker Street NW, Atlanta, Georgia

-Dedicated to the civil rights movement in the United States and more broadly to the struggle for human rights across the world, the Center for Civil and Human Rights is a dynamic and powerful experience that brings visitors face to face with one of the greatest social initiatives of recent history.
+Dedicated to the civil rights movement in the United States and more broadly to the struggle for human rights across the world, the Center for Civil and Human Rights is a dynamic and powerful experience that brings visitors face-to-face with one of the greatest social initiatives of recent history.

 The Freedom Riders exhibit recreates the 1950s bus, with oral histories and a film made inside the bus.
-The Lunch Counter exhibit is perhaps the most moving, as visitors sit at a replica counter encountering the angry faces and listening with earphones to voices of tormentors, who threatened those who tried to eat at public lunch counters.
-Multimedia displays bring the March on Washington alive through songs and speeches.
+The Lunch Counter exhibit is perhaps the most moving.
+You'll find yourself sitting at a replica counter encountering the angry faces and listening with earphones to the voices of tormentors who threatened those who tried to eat at public lunch counters.

-Martyrs who lost their lives in the struggle for equal rights are honored with their photos and stories.
-The Human Rights Movement gallery connects the struggles for human rights throughout the world, through interactive technology, exploring fundamental rights, and encouraging visitors to engage in the discussion.
+Other thought-provoking aspects of the museum you'll want to experience are the multimedia displays that bring the March on Washington alive through songs and speeches.
+Martyrs who lost their lives in the struggle for equal rights are also honored with their photos and stories, while the Human Rights Movement gallery connects the struggles for human rights throughout the world through interactive technology exploring fundamental rights and encouraging visitors to engage in the discussion.

 Address: 100 Ivan Allen Jr Blvd NW, Atlanta, Georgia

-Highlights include displays relating to the army's early years right up to the modern day, with stops in between focusing on WWII and the Vietnam war.
+Highlights include displays relating to the army's early years right up to the modern day, with stops in between focusing on WWII and the Vietnam War.
 The focus is very much on the experiences of the soldiers tasked with fighting, with plenty of uniforms and weapons on display, as well as the machinery of war.

 Other highlights include a large-screen movie theater, combat simulators, a parade ground, and original WWII-era buildings from Fort Benning.
 If you've got time, check out the Heritage Trail that circles the 155-acre site.
 Guided tours are available, and a gift shop and restaurant are located on-site.